mobilesq1/SayTV-SDK-Chat-Example-iOS/README.md

 - [Known Issues](#known-issues)

 ## What's New
+### 5.2.0
+- Update SDK initialization with app name,
+- Fix landscape mode chat messages trailing margin,
+- For fanzone anways enable chat despite used chat start and end dates,
+- Fix JSON serialization on iOS 11 and 12,
+- Temporarily add logging mechanism in order to investigate not replicable bugs,
+- Update chat message for closed chat (start and end date set in the past),
+- Update message labels literals,
+- Remove duplicated chat events.

 ### 5.1.0
 - Add `loading` parameter in Chat, Header and FullChat theme, to change the color of their respective components.
 - 3 dots in the chat has just one color and align it with the rest of the cell